portworx/lcfs/lcfs/README.md

 Caching

-As of now, all metadata (inodes, directories, bmap, extended attributes etc), stay in memory until the layer is unmounted or layer/file is deleted.
+As of now, all metadata (inodes, directories, emap, extended attributes etc), stay in memory until the layer is unmounted or layer/file is deleted.
 There is no upper limit on how many of those could be cached.
 Actual amount of metadata is cached, not page aligned metadata.